“I recognize in your writing, and especially in your letter, how close your way of thinking is to my own.”

 Dear Reader,

-In the first book, A Comic Vision of Great Constancy, I explored how the stories and the poetry of Chaucer and Shakespeare unlock the wisdom that’s immanent in all human experiences, but especially in disappointment.
-These experiences are the basis for true self-government, for they imprint on minds and bodies lifesaving insights and muscle memories that our literature personifies as Wisdom.
+In the first book, A Comic Vision of Great Constancy, I do close readings of Chaucer’s “The Knight’s Tale” and Shakespeare’s A Midsummer Night’s Dream.
+I explored how their stories and poetry unlock the wisdom that’s immanent in all human experiences, but especially in disappointment.
+These experiences are the basis for true self-government, for they imprint on minds and bodies life saving insights and muscle memories that our literature personifies as Wisdom.

 This must I do—go exiled through the world